Hindi Belt

-The Hindi Belt, also known as the Hindi Heartland or Hindi-speaking states, is a linguistic region encompassing parts of northern, central, eastern, and western India where various Northern, Central, Eastern and Western Indo-Aryan languages are spoken, which in a broader sense is termed as Hindi languages, with Modern Standard Hindi (a Sanskritised version, based on Khari Boli) serving as the lingua franca of the region.
-This belt includes all the Indian states whose official language is Modern Standard Hindi.

-The term "Hindi Belt" is sometimes also used to refer to the nine Indian states whose official language is Modern Standard Hindi, namely Bihar, Chhattisgarh, Haryana, Himachal Pradesh, Jharkhand, Madhya Pradesh, Rajasthan, Uttar Pradesh and Uttarakhand, as well as to the union territory of Chandigarh and the National Capital Territory of Delhi.
+The Hindi Belt, (Note: Also known as the Hindi Heartland and the Hindi-speaking states.) sometimes more broadly referred to as the Hindi–Urdu Belt or Hindustani Belt, is a linguistic region encompassing parts of northern, central, eastern, and western India where various Northern, Central, Eastern and Western Indo-Aryan languages are spoken, which in a broader sense are termed as Hindi languages, with Modern Standard Hindi serving as the lingua franca of the region.
+This belt includes all the Indian states whose official language is Modern Standard Hindi, namely Bihar, Chhattisgarh, Haryana, Himachal Pradesh, Jharkhand, Madhya Pradesh, Rajasthan, Uttar Pradesh and Uttarakhand, as well as to the union territory of Chandigarh and the National Capital Territory of Delhi.

-It is also sometimes broadly referred to as the Hindi–Urdu Belt or Hindustani Belt.

 Hindi as a dialect continuum

 Hindi is part of the Indo-Aryan dialect continuum that lies within the cultural Hindi Belt in the northern plains of India.
-Hindi in this broad sense is a sociolinguistic rather than an ethnic concept.

 This definition of Hindi is one of the ones used in the Indian census, and results in more than forty per cent of Indians being reported to be speakers of Hindi, though Hindi-area respondents vary as to whether they call their language Hindi or the actual name of their language.
 As defined in the 1991 census, Hindi has a broad and a narrow sense.
 The term "Hindi" is thus ambiguous.
 Before being identified as a separate language, Maithili was identified by the census as a Hindi dialect.
 Many such languages still struggle for recognition.

 The broad sense covers a number of Central, East-Central, Eastern, and Northern Indo-Aryan languages, including the Bihari languages except Maithili, all the Rajasthani languages, the Central Pahari languages and most Western Pahari languages.
 This is an area bounded on the west by Punjabi and Sindhi; on the south by Gujarati, Marathi, and Odia; on the east by Maithili and Bengali; and on the north by Nepali, Dogri, Kashmiri and Tibetic languages.
 The varieties of this belt are usually considered separate languages, as opposed to dialects of a single language as considered by the Indian census.

 In a middle sense, Hindi is equated with the Central Indo-Aryan languages.
 Based on their linguistic features, these are divided into Western and Eastern Hindi languages.
-The narrowest definition of Hindi is that of the official language, Modern Standard Hindi, a standardised register a Western Hindi language spoken around Delhi and Western UP.
+The narrowest definition of Hindi is that of the official language, Modern Standard Hindi, a standardised register of a Western Hindi language spoken around Delhi and Western Uttar Pradesh.
 Standardised Hindustani—including both Standard Hindi and Urdu—is historically based on the Khariboli of 17th-century Delhi.

 Number of speakers

-Population data from 2011 Indian Census is as follows:
+Population data from the 2011 Indian Census is as follows: